Do you accept the use of cookies to ensure a better experience on our website ?

 Producers, individually or collectively, or third parties acting on their behalf, finance any net costs arising from operations of collection, treatment and recycling of all waste portable and automotive batteries and accumulators collected through existing public infrastructures for the selective collection of problematic waste or through alternative or complementary collection systems to the existing public infrastructures, providing these systems offer the same countrywide coverage.

-The producers of automotive batteries and accumulators shall ensure the availability of systems for the collection of automotive batteries and accumulators from end-users or from accessible collection points in their vicinity.
+The producers of automotive batteries and accumulators shall ensure the availability of systems for the collection of automotive batteries from end-users or from accessible collection points in their vicinity.

 The producers of industrial batteries and accumulators, individually or collectively, or third parties acting on their behalf, may not refuse to take back waste industrial batteries and accumulators from end-users, regardless of chemical composition and origin.